MrYsLab/python_banyan/docs/example7.md

 key called *console_scripts*, with a list of 3 strings as its value.

 For each of the three entries, the string to the left of the equals sign specifies the script command-line name.
-The string between the equals sign and the colon defines the location of the python script, and the string after the colon defines the name of the function that will be called within the script to start it.
+The string between the equals sign and the colon defines the python script's location, and the string after the colon defines the name of the function that will be called within the script to start it.

 Let's look at the format for the first executable, *'client.'*